MaterializeInc/materialize/doc/user/content/demos/microservice.md

     git clone https://github.com/MaterializeInc/materialize.git
     ```

-1. Move to the `demo/billing` directory:
+1. Move to the Materialize directory:

     ```shell
-    cd <path to materialize>/demo/billing
+    cd <path to materialize>/
     ```

     You can also view the demo's code on